 Seattle Art Museum (SAM)

-The Seattle Art Museum embraces Global cultures and historical arts in their exhibits, which include over 25,000 pieces of works of arts collected from around the World.
+The SAM embraces Global cultures and historical arts in their exhibits, which include over 25,000 pieces of works of arts collected from around the World.
 Galleries are well organized and are sorted by Geographical regions.
 Their presentations of African arts and Native American arts are quite impressive.

 At my time of visit, there was also a Claude Monet special exhibition and I really enjoyed it.
 Check their website for upcoming special exhibitions and events.

-SAM is located in the heart of downtown Seattle.
+SAM is located in the heart of downtown.
 The museum has 3 stories and I recommend spending a minimum of 2 hours to half a day.
-Parking garage is located under the museum.
-You can get a discount parking voucher at the museum’s ticketing desk.
+Parking garage is located underground.
+You can get a discount parking voucher at the ticketing desk.

 Museum of Pop Culture (MoPOP)